The Build Up

 The Stag Do

 As Best Man it's down to you to organise the stag do.
-If you're stuck for ideas or simply want to make his last days of freedom truly unique and memorable then check out our tips and guide to the perfect stag do.
+If you're stuck for ideas or simply want to make his last days as a single man truly unique and memorable then check out our tips and guide to organising a stag do of epic proportions.

-Another of your best man duties is being responsible for getting the groom to the wedding so make sure you have organised all his travel arrangements for the big day.
-Its also worth checking ahead to see if there are any road works or local events that might get in the way come the big day.
+Another vital role as best man is being responsible for getting the groom to the wedding so make sure you have organised all his travel arrangements for the big day.
+It’s also worth checking ahead to see if there are any road works or local events that might stop you getting him to the church on time.

-Yes you will be wearing it but this isn't your big day, if called upon to help with the choice of suits for the groom's party make sure you support their decisions and put your own taste to one side.
+Yes you will be wearing it but this isn't your big day, if you're asked for your thoughts on the wedding suits make sure you support the nearly-wed's decisions and put your own taste to one side.
+It's their big day after all.

 Unless you hear the words "ruffled shirts" in which case call the fashion police immediately.